elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-and-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> For purposes of event bubbling, flattened DOM is used.
+  <div><strong>Interview Response:</strong> For purposes of event bubbling, flattened DOM gets used.
 So, if we have a slotted element, and an event occurs somewhere inside it, then it bubbles up to the &#8249;slot&#8250; and upwards.
-The full path to the original event target, with all the shadow elements, can be obtained using event.composedPath().
-As we can see from the name of the method, that path is taken after the composition.
+With all the shadow elements, the full path to the original event target gets obtained using event.composedPath().
+As we can see from the method's name, that path gets taken after the composition.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />